drgreenthumb93/TIPpy/README.md

 ## TIPpy or TOR IP-Changer (for Python)

-In case you have to do a wide scan and don't want to get blocked, this is the right thing for you!
+In case you have to do a wide scan and don't want to get blocked, this is the right tool for you.

 Check if TOR is installed and right configured: